FlowTriage Help Center

 - Open Broadcasts to view previous campaigns and their status.

-- Create broadcasts for WhatsApp, Email, and Telegram channels.
+- Create broadcasts for WhatsApp, Email, Telegram, or Both (WhatsApp + Email) channels.

 - For WhatsApp broadcasts, choose an approved template and select subscribers or groups.